 Another key difference is the amount of coverage you receive with an HO-5 vs. an HO-3 policy.
 Personal property coverage usually comes with dollar limits for specific categories, like jewelry, electronics or business property.
 The maximum amount allowed for reimbursement is typically much less with an HO-3 policy, although you can purchase an additional rider to allow for extra coverage.
 But with an HO-5 policy, those higher limits are already built-in.

 HO-3 policies also usually only reimburse your belongings according to actual cash value.
 So if your laptop is three years old at the time it’s stolen, you’ll only be reimbursed the amount it’s worth today.
 With an HO-5 policy, the insurer typically uses replacement cost value to determine payout amounts.
 In the same scenario, you’d receive enough to buy a new laptop with similar specs.
 The difference between these two types of reimbursement methods can be significant, especially if a major event occurs and a lot of damage occurs at the same time.
-If you plan to be in your home for more than a year or so, a replacement cost policy is almost always the smarter choice to protect your investment.

 Open peril vs named peril

 Exclusions in open peril policies usually include things like flood, earthquakes and mold.
 Everything beyond the list of exclusions is covered when you have an open peril policy, for either your structure or your possessions (or both, in the case of an HO-5 policy).

 With a named peril policy, you may only file a claim if damage occurs because of a listed peril.
 This typically includes things like a fire, windstorm, theft or frozen pipes.

 This HO-3 vs. HO-5 comparison chart breaks down open and named perils based on coverage type.

 |HO-5 contents coverage|